 Fees accrued by bookmobile patrons may be nullified (for items not yet checked in) or forgiven (for items that have been returned) at the discretion of the staff member on board.
 Fines that are accrued on the bookmobile due to unforeseen bookmobile schedule delays or cancellations will be automatically forgiven and/or nullified.
-The bookmobile will only accept checks for fee collection.
+The bookmobile will have limited cash available for fee collection.